 What happens after I submit my application?

-EQI officers assess student applications within 5 working days of receiving a complete application.
+EQI officers assess student applications within 10 working days of receiving a complete application.
 Students will be advised by email of the outcome of their application to join the EQI international student program.
-If you are successful, you will receive an offer letter called "Offer of a place in a Queensland Government School".
-The information sent with the offer will tell you what to do next.
+If you are successful, you will receive an Enrolment Agreement.
+The information sent with the Enrolment Agreement will tell you what to do next.